 Local Government Infrastructure

 Infrastructure at the local government level facilitates the delivery of public services.
 The design and location of infrastructure can have a significant effect on a region's economic growth, community livability and overall health.
-Provincial grants support local governments to plan, build and sustain these essential assets.
+B.C. government grants support local governments to plan, build and sustain these essential assets.

 Municipalities and regional districts need infrastructure to provide services such as drinking water, sewage collection and treatment, garbage collection and recycling, fire protection, cultural and recreational facilities, and transportation.